colinaut/mirth-peddlers-astro/src/pages/posts/brainstorming-with-ai.md

 ## Update

 My friend Myx [replied on Mastodon](https://dice.camp/@myx@sfba.social/112304657127483619) with the response from the Llama model.
-It interestingly sounds like it wants to play the game!
+It interestingly starts out acting it wants to play the game.
+However, the bulk of the response is mostly a dry list like ChatGPT 4 though with a bit of the descriptive language of Gemini.

 ---